 Combat insecurity and resistance to change through better communication

-- Gain recognition of the need for innovation by discussing the consequences of not taking action.
+- Emphasize the need for innovation by discussing the consequences of not taking action.

 - Increase the amount of contact time between you and your employees.